Antelope Island bison herd: History

-One of the early silent movies of the twentieth century, The Covered Wagon, was partly filmed on Antelope Island, where a scene requiring a buffalo hunt and a stampede were needed.
+The herd appeared in the film The Covered Wagon in 1923.
+The silent movie was filmed on Antelope Island for a scene requiring a buffalo hunt and a stampede.
 At the time the herd on Antelope Island was possibly the largest herd of bison in the United States.
-After much effort, about 350 of the animals were herded into a stampede and it was caught on this early film.
+After much effort, about 350 of the animals were herded into a stampede to be filmed.
 The movie is considered by some people to be the first great Western epic and it established some of the clichés that persist in Western movies, such as circling the wagons in time of danger or attacks.
 During the movie, seven buffalo were shot and killed for the hunting scenes.
 "Don't grow sentimental over the seven," said James Cruze, the director of the film.
 "The folks out there would like to get rid of the whole herd and they would, but for the sentimental hubbub that is always raised when they talk of rounding out the buffalo.
 The animals are worthless - there isn't worse meat on earth to eat - and they ruin the whole territory for cattle grazing purposes.
 So the buffalo remain - sentimental reminders of the America of the past."

-It seems that profit was the principal motive for Mr. Dooly to establish the herd on Antelope Island.
-By the 1890s the American bison was extinct over most of its former range and was becoming quite rare.
-Apparently Dooly felt that he could ranch the buffalo and charge money to hunt them.
-When keeping the bison for hunting proved economically unfeasible, attempts to ranch them on Antelope Island were terminated.

-Bison hunting started on the island in 1896 and continued as a frequent activity until 1926 when the Big Buffalo Hunt eliminated all but a few of the bison.
-Thereafter, public sentiment changed during the 1920s and activists began to call for the protection of the herd on the island.
-Some small-scale hunting of the bison on the island continues to this day.

-The herd appeared in the film The Covered Wagon in 1923.
-Circa 1925 the herd numbered slightly less than 500 individuals.
-In 1926 a final large hunt was arranged and the bison were hunted, most of them destroyed in one great slaughter.
-The hunt of 1926 was covered by Time magazine.
-A herd of approximately 300-400 bison was culled to about 50 by a large group of hunters on horseback with modern rifles.